 - Flight of the Hippogriff at the Wizarding World of Harry Potter in Islands of Adventure, Universal Orlando, FL.
 This is a typical family coaster.
 The biggest drop is 30 feet and the top speed is 28 mph.
 There is a similar Flight of the Hippogriff coaster at Universal Studios Hollywood.

 - Space Mountain at Disneyland, Anaheim, CA, and the Magic Kingdom at Walt Disney World, Lake Buena Vista, FL.
-The special "space" effects are great, and because it is indoors and dark, the anticipation adds to the psychological drama.
-However, for all of its hype, Space Mountain is really just a tame steel coaster that pokes along at 27 mph.
-It has no steep drops, no inversions, and mostly just twists and turns.
+The special "space" effects are great, and because they are indoors and dark, the anticipation adds to the psychological drama.
+However, for all of the hype, the two Space Mountain rides are really just tame steel coasters that poke along at 27 mph (in Florida) and 32 mph (in California).
+Neither has steep drops or inversions.
+They mostly just twist and turn.

 - Big Thunder Mountain Railroad at Disneyland, Anaheim, CA, and the Magic Kingdom at Walt Disney World, Lake Buena Vista, FL.
 If Space Mountain's darkness and fear of the unknown freaks you out, consider riding one of Disney's other mountain coasters.
-The outdoor mine train ride gets up to 30 mph and, like Space Mountain, has no steep drops.
-The popular attraction has inspired similar mine train rides (minus the great Disney effects) at many other parks.
+The outdoor mine train ride hits 28 mph (in California) and 36 mph (in Florida) Like Space Mountain, neither coaster includes any steep drops.
+The popular attractions have inspired similar mine train rides (minus the great Disney effects) at many other parks.
 Another good choice would be the original Runaway Mine Train, which opened in 1966 at Six Flags Over Texas.

 - Matterhorn Bobsleds at Disneyland, Anaheim, CA. Another Disney mountain ride, the world's first steel tracked coaster climbs 80 feet, but does not have any steep drops and maintains relatively slow speeds.